The Black Mailbox

 Ever since former Area 51 employee Bob Lazar told imaginative tales of top secret government initiatives involving life from other planets, visitors and locals alike have traveled to this remote stretch of road in central Nevada, in hopes of an otherworldly encounter.
 Lazar famously claimed to have worked on and spotted regularly scheduled UFO flights along what’s now known as the E.T.
 Highway, and would even bring people to the now-famous Black Mailbox as a meeting place, promising chances to spot alien spacecraft.

-The not-so-lucky owner of the mailbox, Steve Medlin, has lived and ranched in the area for years and has never believed in aliens, or seen any air traffic beyond U.S. military flights coming and going from this active military base.
-As his personal mailbox, The Black Mailbox is sometimes black, and sometimes painted white, made of thick metal, decked with security measures like sturdy padlocks and secured with concrete.
-After decades of mail theft, vandalism, and the alien-obsessed straight up stealing his entire mailbox time and time again, Medlin added another smaller box labeled “Alien” for people visiting this Weird Nevada landmark, in hopes of communicating with life on other planets.
+The not-so-lucky former owner of the mailbox, Steve Medlin, has lived and ranched in the area for years and has never believed in aliens, or seen any air traffic beyond U.S. military flights coming and going from this active military base.
+After decades of mail theft, vandalism, and the alien-obsessed straight up stealing his entire mailbox time and time again, Medlin moved his mailbox off the highway and closer to his ranch.
+In its place, ET Highway road trippers will find a new Black Mailbox for people visiting this Weird Nevada landmark, in hopes of communicating with life on other planets.
+The Black Mailbox is sometimes black, and sometimes painted white, made of thick metal, decked with security measures like sturdy padlocks and secured with concrete.

 Know Before You Go

 Interested in checking out The Black Mailbox?
 Good!
 Your trip along the Extraterrestrial Highway is incomplete without grabbing a series of pics next to it.
 Be sure to snag all the pics you want, but remember that this is an actual mailbox for Steve Medlin—be sure to treat this famous landmark like the mailbox it legally is.